abilandz/NAT3054/Lecture_2/git.md

   master
 ```

 The currently enabled branch in the working tree is indicated with "*".
 Typically, and only as a matter of convention, the branch named "devel" captures ongoing development, gets the latest bug fixes, and is where new features appear.
-The "master" branch  is typically only updated for stable releases and important patches.
-A new addition in the "devel" branch which passed all the tests is ported to "master" branch, and when a lot of newly approved features appear in the "master" branch, the "master" is tagged into new release (see **git tag** below).
+The "master" branch is typically updated only for stable releases and important patches.
+A new addition in the "devel" branch, which passed all the tests, is ported to the "master" branch, and when a lot of newly approved features appear in the "master" branch, the "master" is tagged into a new release (see **git tag** below).

 **git branch -a** &mdash; List available branches both in the local repository and including the remote-tracking branches.
 This command works only after the first commit is made in the repository: